 An incident can be a challenging environment to work in.
 The location, tasks and uncertainty of what might happen puts pressure on incident commanders and crews.
-An appropriate level of pressure can have a positive effect by increasing alertness.
-However, excessive pressure can cause stress, which may limit the ability to think, communicate and operate effectively.
+An appropriate level of pressure

 Stress occurs when an individual experiences a difference between the demands placed on them and their ability to cope.
 Working in demanding or challenging environments may also lead to physical and mental fatigue.